AdamSobieski/Nifty/OVERVIEW.md

 ```

 #### Dynamic and Reactive Queries
-Nifty will deliver both pull- and push-based querying (`IEnumerable` and `IObservable`) and intends to explore the powerful feature of enabling push-based queries which deliver notifications as query results change.
+Nifty will deliver both pull- and push-based querying (`IEnumerable` and `IObservable`) and intends to explore the powerful feature of enabling push-based queries which deliver notifications as sets of query results change.

 ### Updating
 Nifty provides both immutable, read-only, and mutable collections of formulas.